-2 hospitalized after crane collapses in Dallas thunderstorms
+Crane collapses during storm in Dallas, killing 1 woman

-DALLAS (AP) — Two people have been hospitalized after a crane collapsed in Dallas amid severe thunderstorms.
+Of those injured, two were listed in critical condition, three had suffered serious injuries and one suffered minor injuries and was later discharged from a hospital, Evans said.

-Dallas Fire-Rescue spokesman Jason Evans told the Dallas Morning News that the crane fell into a downtown apartment building Sunday afternoon as strong winds, heavy rain and hail battered parts of North Texas.
-The people’s names and conditions were not immediately available.
+Video shows that downed crane ripped a large hole in the side of the building.
+It also damaged an adjacent parking garage and some of the vehicles in it.

-The National Weather Service issued a severe thunderstorm watch for the greater Dallas/Fort Worth area until 7 p.m.
-Sunday , warning of heavy rain, damaging gusts and large hail.
-It also issued a flood advisory for parts of the region until 5 p.m.
+The crane fell after the National Weather Service issued a severe thunderstorm watch for the greater Dallas/Fort Worth area until 7 p.m.
+Sunday, warning of heavy rain, damaging gusts and large hail.
+The agency also issued a flood advisory for parts of the region until 5 p.m.

 The weather service says winds could exceed 70 miles per hour.
 At Dallas Love Field airport, WFAA-TV reports gusts damaged a hangar door and part of the roof at a Southwest Airlines maintenance facility. ___